 must prove that each supervisory defendant, through that defendant’s own actions, has violated

 the Constitution, the factors that a plaintiff must prove to establish a claim for supervisory liability depend on the alleged underlying constitutional deprivation.
 See Ashcroft v.
-Iqbal, 556 U.S. 662, 675-77 (2009) (explaining that the plaintiff needed to plead and prove that supervisors acted with discriminatory purpose or intent to state claim for supervisory liability for invidious discrimination in contravention of the First and Fifth Amendments); Starr, 652 F.3d at 1206-07 (explaining that because claim of unconstitutional conditions of confinement may be based on theory of deliberate indifference, unlike claim of unconstitutional discrimination, plaintiff need only show that supervisor acted or failed to act in manner that was deliberately indifferent to inmate’s Eighth Amendment rights to hold supervisor liable for his or her own culpable actions).
+Iqbal, 556 U.S. 662, 675-77 (2009) (explaining that the plaintiff needed to plead and prove that supervisors acted with discriminatory purpose or intent to state claim for supervisory liability for invidious discrimination in contravention of the First and Fifth Amendments); Starr, 652 F.3d at 1206-07 (explaining that because a claim of unconstitutional conditions of confinement may be based on a theory of deliberate indifference, unlike a claim of unconstitutional discrimination, the plaintiff need only show that the supervisor acted or failed to act in a manner that was deliberately indifferent to the inmate’s Eighth Amendment rights to hold a supervisor liable for his or her own culpable actions).

 Revised March 2025